 23% Of Time Spent Online Is Spent On Social Networks And Blogs

-Nearly a quarter of online time.
+Nearly a quarter of the online time.
 That’s a big chunk of attention that you can only compete for if you have a blog.
 If your content is interesting, it will be what they spend that time reading.

 61% Of Online Buyers Purchase Based On A Blog Recommendation

-The information people get and trust on blogs eventually leads to a buy.
+The information people get and trust in blogs eventually leads to a buy.
 If this stat doesn’t prove it, I don’t know what will.
 So, while you can offer to pay a commission to others who recommend you, you make a little more profit by creating your own content to do the same.
 Combine that with affiliates and your sales spread further.

 63% Of Blog Readers Consider Blogs With Multiple Authors More Credible